 4.40.20 Advisory Committees for Professional-Technical programs

-Each community and technical college or college district is required to have an industry advisory committee for each program (see RCW 28B.50.252) and to follow approved College Advisory Committee Procedures (see Appendix E: College Advisory Committee Procedures).
+Each community and technical college or college district is required to have an industry advisory committee for each program and to follow approved College Advisory Committee Procedures (see RCW 28B.50.252; College Advisory Committee Procedures under Policy Resources below).